fotiaa/ChatFlix/README.md

-fetched trailer for trailer video, update store with trailer video data, embedded the youtube video and made it autoplay on mute, tailwind classes to make container look awesome
+fetched trailer for trailer video, update store with trailer video data, embedded the youtube video and made it autoplay on mute, tailwind classes to make container look awesome,
+Built Secondary container with movie list and movie card, Used TMDB image cdn url,
+Made the browse page with Tailwind CSS,
+Custom hook for popular movies,
+GPT search feature,